Like us on Facebook

 -Hold a spare change collection and call it something like Pennies for POTS, Nickels for NCS or Dimes for Dysautonomia

-These are just a few of the ways everyday people can raise money for a good cause.
+These are just a few of the ways everyday people can raise money for Dysautonomia International.
 Whether it is your first time trying to raise money for a charity, or if you have been doing it for years, we promise that it will be a rewarding experience and you will feel really good about helping.